 Phu Chi Fah to Mae Hong Son

-Taqke your time.
-Soka up the culture & history, not just focus on the number of kms you can log up.
+Take your time.
+Soak up the culture & history, don’t just focus on the number of kms you can log up.
 To fully understand the road network & how to get the best out of your trip take a GT Rider Golden Triangle guide map.
 With so many choices and options available it is important to know where you are in relation to all the towns and the distances involved.

 Chiang Saen by the Mekong

-Quieter favourite overnight towns Doi Mae Salong Thoed Thai Chiang Khong Phayao Chiang Kham Fang Chiang Saen The smaller towns will give you a better cultural experience.
+Quieter favourite overnight towns Chiang Dao Tha Ton Doi Mae Salong Thoed Thai Sop Ruak – The Golden Triangle Chiang Khong Phayao Chiang Kham Fang Chiang Saen The smaller towns generally give you a better cultural experience.

 Accommodation: you can check out the GT Rider Accommodation suggestions here